OpenRCT2/OpenMusic/replacements/README.md

 This page is the main hub for the soundtrack of OpenRCT2.

+Why different names, you might ask?
+This is so people can use the original RCT soundtrack together with the OpenRCT2 soundtrack without interfering with one another.
+Is RCT2 not loaded in?
+It then loaded parks will fall back onto its OpenRCT2 equivalent.

 ## Status

 In this Document we have listed the (potential) names of styles to replace the original set with.